Pearl Value, Price, and Jewelry Information

 - Gamma radiation can turn pearls a grey to blue-grey color and improve the color of greenish pearls.

+As with any other gem, larger specimens are less common, hence they demand a higher price per weight.
 Round pearls may range in size from 2 to 9 mm.
 Baroque pearls may reach 50 mm.

 For large and famous named pearls, see the listings for freshwater pearls and saltwater pearls.